 It is highly recommended that participants on this program are comfortable being in the water and swimming.

 Families are individually responsible for booking their own airfare or making their own travel arrangements to get their student from home to Maui (OGG) on the first day of the trip, and from Maui (OGG) to home on the last day of the trip.
 RLT will provide exact windows of time that we require all students to arrive and depart within.

-Please note that there will be an additional in-land Group Flight for this program.
+Please note that there will be an additional inter-island Group Flight for this program.
 All students and leaders will fly from Maui (OGG) to Lihue, Kauai (LIH) about half-way through the trip, and will return to Maui (OGG) on the last day of the program.
 Each student’s individual flight home must be scheduled for after the group returns to Maui from Kauai.
-You are responsible for booking this Group Inland Flight from OGG to LIH.
+You are responsible for booking this Group Inter-island Flight from OGG to LIH.

 It is imperative that no one make any travel arrangements until RLT directs them to do so.
 We will provide directions to our clients, including timing specifics and arrival day details, at the appropriate time of year (usually mid-spring).